tracsman/vdcWorkshop/DIY/BasicNetworking/BaseNetStep2.md

 ## Connecting to the Routers

->[!CAUTION]
->If your subscription has access restrictions that prevent SSH connections from internet based resources see the special instructions towards the end of this document.
+>CAUTION: If your subscription has access restrictions that prevent SSH connections from internet based resources see the special instructions towards the end of this document.

 >NOTE: The user name used is **LabUser**, this is case sensitive, please ensure you use proper case!!